Looking for South Australia's best golf courses? Some of these rank in Golf Australia's leading courses and others are unique and quirky.

-Located in the heart of the Barossa, Tanunda Pines is set among 100 year-old gums and rows of leafy grape vines.
-Brimming with wildlife and rugged natural beauty, it was judged as one of the world's top golf courses by US Golf Magazine and is adjacent to the award-winning Novotel Barossa resort.
+Tanunda Pines in the Barossa is set among 100 year-old gums and rows of leafy grape vines.
+Brimming with wildlife and rugged natural beauty, it was judged as one of the world's top golf courses by US Golf Magazine and is adjacent to the award-winning Novotel Barossa Valley Resort.

 Tanunda Pines offers a package called Down the Fairway and into the Cellar in conjunction with Novotel Barossa.
 It includes two rounds of golf, two nights accommodation, two lunches and two dinners complete with hosted wine tasting.

 In the Clare Valley, Clare Golf Club is set among vineyards, woodlands, lakes and creeks - and is home to a mob of kangaroos which lives on the course.
 Just 20 minutes from the Coonawarra wine region is the Penola Golf Course which boasts tight fairways set among natural bushland.

 at Normanville is the number-one rated public course in South Australia and is in Australia’s Top 100 Golf Courses.
 The occasional kangaroo will join you on your round of this sand-based links course, which features a hotel, clubhouse and brilliant views.
 It’s just under an 90 minutes drive from Adelaide and is en-route to the ferries at Cape Jervis that travel to Kangaroo Island.

 Nearby, Encounter Bay on the Fleurieu Peninsula provides a spectacular backdrop for the region’s oldest course: the Victor Harbor Golf Course